kwynncom/nano-php-extension/README.md

 If you want to use it in Apache, you have to restart Apache.
 This is a gentle restart: sudo apachectl graceful

+Also, make sure Apache is running the same version of PHP as you just installed to.

 *************
 PURPOSE - ELABORATED